The Senate amended the bill, so it goes back to the House for approval

 HB 757 was introduced in July and had three purposes:

--- To clear ministers from having to perform marriages that violated their religious beliefs
+– It cleared ministers from having to perform marriages that violated their religious beliefs;

--- To allow business owners to close businesses on Saturday or Sunday if working conflicts with their religious beliefs
+– Business owners could remain closed on Saturday or Sunday if working conflicted with their religious beliefs; and

 “The section (the Senate) added is much broader than the bill we passed,” McMichen said.